 H H Gibbs set up the almshouses in 1884, with himself, the rector and churchwardens as trustees.
 All the trustees had to be members of the Church of England.

 While Gibbs financed the building, there seems to have been no provision for its upkeep or maintaining the residents.
 It appears that the agreement was that the almshouses would be settled on the parish in the same way that the Byng almshouses had.
 In 1891 there was an agreement for taxes on the almshouses to be paid.
 In 1895 the Council was unwilling to sanction financial provision from the Nicholls Charity for repairs as they would have no say in how the money was spent.
 The widows’ money (2s 6d a week) was stopped for three weeks in 1895 as it was unclear if the Dole Charity money was available for those in receipt of parish relief.
 However the trustees did reinstate the payments.
 Coal was also stopped for a while.
 In 1897 there was a report that the residents were in a state of near starvation.
 A scheme was proposed to set up an endowment fund.
-The sting in the tail was that the Guardians would have to allow for such payments and probably reduce the payments they would make to the residents.
+The sting in the tail was that the Guardians would have to allow for such payments but probably reduce other payments to the residents.
 However two collections had been made at the church which could be used for repairs.
 By 1908 there were further reports about establishing an endowment fund, but even then the almshouses were totally unendowed.

 A survey by Leslie Purver (held at Elstree Museum) notes that in 1935 Ms Woodward lived in 1, Alice Saltwell in 2, Edith Beech & Mrs Skinner in 3.
 In other words, there were 4 residents.